hcoco1/hcoco1-resume/src/content/portfolio/career-simulation-1.md

 The narrative underscores the collaborative efforts and systematic troubleshooting to rectify the issue successfully, restoring functionality to the logging system and enabling SOC analysts to monitor and respond to cyber incidents effectively.
 Recommendations to enhance the integrity, availability, and confidentiality of the `config.conf` file include:
-- restricting access based on roles and responsibilities,
+- Restricting access based on roles and responsibilities,
-- conducting regular audits of file permissions,
+- Conducting regular audits of file permissions,
-- encrypting configuration files,
+- Encrypting configuration files,
-- deploying a File Integrity Monitoring tool, and
+- Deploying a File Integrity Monitoring tool, and
-- regularly backing up configuration files.
+- Regularly backing up configuration files.

 ## Introduction: